argilla-io/distilabel/docs/sections/how_to_guides/index.md

     ---

     Steps are the building blocks of your pipeline.
-They can be used to generate data, evaluate models, or perform any other task.
+They can be used to generate data, evaluate models, manipulate data, or any other general task.

     [:octicons-arrow-right-24: Define Steps](basic/step/index.md)